kentik/ktranslate/README.md

     	Version of netflow to produce: (netflow9|ipfix) (default "ipfix") -nr_account_id string
     	If set, sends flow to New Relic
-  -nr_url string
+  -nr_metrics_url string
+    	URL to use to send into NR Metrics API (default "https://metric-api.newrelic.com/metric/v1") -nr_url string
     	URL to use to send into NR (default "https://insights-collector.newrelic.com/v1/accounts/%s/events") -olly_dataset string